1and2papa/CTAssetsPickerController/README.md

 picker.assetsFilter = [ALAssetsFilter allPhotos]; // Only pick photos.
 ````

-Hide the cancel button if you present the view controller in `UIPopoverController`.
+Hide the cancel button if you present the picker in `UIPopoverController`.
 ```` objective-c
 picker.showsCancelButton = NO;
 ````